Flexicare enters U.S. ostomy market

 “This is one of the things about the U.S. market: It takes time,” said Dr. Ghassem Poormand, managing director.
 “You need a good track record to be taken seriously.
 We’ve done that, and now we’re ready to grow the business with confidence.”

 Flexicare manufactures a wide range of disposable medical devices, everything from critical care to resuscitation products.
-In addition to the U.K., it already has a presence in the Middle East and Asia.
+In addition to the U.K., it has a presence in the Middle East and Asia.

 Two things attracted Flexicare to the U.S. market, Poormand says.
 First: The United States makes up about 30% of the world market for medical devices, making it the single largest market in the world, he says.

 “In the United States, there are a lot more stakeholders involved—the clinician, the home health agency, the distributor, the dealer—then you throw the payer source into the mix,” said Joel Morrell, director of sales, ostomy and continence division.
-“Our strategy is to create brand-specific demand for Flexicare and to make sure everything is in line for them to get what they want.”
+“Our strategy is to create brand-specific demand for Flexicare and to make sure everything is in line for the patients to get what they want.”